golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/self-hosted-vm-images.md

 ---
 description: Publishing VM images outside Golem's repository
+title: Publishing VM images outside Golem's repository
+type: Instructions
 ---

 # Self-hosted VM images

-To streamline the experience for Golem developers, we provide a central repository for the VM images (.gvmi files) which has been [described in the previous article](uploading-a-golem-image.md).
+To streamline the experience for Golem developers, we provide a central repository for the VM images (.gvmi files) which has been [described in the this article](/docs/creators/python/examples/tools/publishing-custom-images).

 At the same time, we realize that application developers may choose to publish said images in other, publicly-accessible locations at their discretion.

-The process of [preparation](creating-a-docker-image.md) and [conversion](convert-a-docker-image-into-a-golem-image.md) of a self-published GVMI image is mostly the same as for the images uploaded into Golem's central repo.
+The process of [preparation and conversion](/docs/creators/python/examples/tools/converting-docker-image-to-golem-format) of a self-published GVMI image is mostly the same as for the images uploaded into Golem's central repo.
 However, once you have the `.gvmi` file ready, there are two additional steps that need to be performed.

 ## Obtaining the VM image hash